How to Butcher a Turkey at Home

-I butchered 14 turkeys this year (originally posted in 2012) and found that it is a bit more difficult than processing chickens …mainly because of the weight of the bird.
+Be aware that butchering a turkey is a bit more difficult than processing chickens …mainly because of the weight of the bird.
 You may want to have 2 people working together for this job, especially if lifting 20 pounds by yourself is too hard on your back.
 I do this job by myself, so if you don’t have help it is possible to do alone.

 I kill my turkeys by chopping their heads off with an axe.
 It just seemed more humane to me than cutting through the arteries to bleed them to death.

-I put the bird in an old feed bag to confine its movement.
+I put my bird in an old feed bag to confine its movement.
 The head is pulled out through a small hole in one corner.

 |Before I sever the spinal column with an axe, I pet the turkey to calm it down so it isn’t afraid.|

 The spinal column is severed quickly and death is instantaneous.

-However, the reflexes will cause the bird to struggle for about a minute after death.
+The reflexes will cause the bird to struggle for about a minute after death.
 The bag allows me to restrain the bird until the muscles relax and stop moving.
-Without the bag I would likely be cut up pretty bad by the talons.
+Without the bag, I would likely be cut up pretty bad by the talons.

 |You can kind of see that there are just a few pieces of skin holding the head on at this point.|

 When the struggling is over, I wash the carcass thoroughly with a hose.
 Sometimes the bird will defecate in its death throes.